dkofiarmah/visualfda/README.md

 ## About inQbation (dba Agileana)

-[inQbation](http://www.inqbation.com) was founded in 2007 with a mission to leverage Lean Startup and open source to help startups get started on bootstrap budgets.
-Inspired by the Tech President, we relocated to the Washington DC 2009 to help government agencies do more with less.
+[inQbation](http://www.inqbation.com) was founded in 2007 with a mission to leverage Lean Startup and open source technologies to help startups get started on bootstrap budgets.
+Inspired by the Tech President, we relocated to the Washington DC in 2009 to help government agencies do more with less.
 In 2014, we rebranded the company as "[Agileana](https://www.agileana.com): Lean, Agile, Web Development".
 We have worked with GSA, OMB, NASA, DoD, DHS, State Department, Forest Service, and our teaming partners to design, develop, and deploy sites like [Data.gov](http://www.Data.gov), [USASpending.gov](http://www.USAspending.gov), [RestoreTheGulf.gov](http://www.RestoreTheGulf.gov), and [CIES.org](http://www.CIES.org).